 Over the past decade, the demand for green tea in the West has ballooned thanks to the widespread acknowledgment of its health benefits.
 Loaded with antioxidants and nutrients, it not only nourishes the body but also helps ward off diseases.
-The main reason why green tea has so many more health benefits than black tea is due to a simple difference in the way they are processed.
+The main reason why it has so many more health benefits than black tea is due to a simple difference in the way they are processed.

 “Black tea is processed in a way that allows for fermentation whereas green tea’s processing avoids the fermentation process.
 As a result, green tea retains maximum amount of antioxidants and poly-phenols the substances that give green tea its many benefits,” according to Lifehack.
-Here are four reasons why you should drink green tea if you care about your health.

 The caffeine in green tea blocks an inhibitory neurotransmitter in the brain called adenosine.
 By doing this, it basically increases the firing of neurons.
 Caffeine has been shown to improve reaction time and vigilance.
 Green tea is also rich in L-theanine, an amino acid that is known to produce a calming effect.

 When combined with caffeine, it optimizes brain functions, enhancing cognitive performance and working memory.
 Even your mood gets elevated.
 Since green tea counters oxidative stress, it protects the brain against neurodegenerative diseases like Parkinson’s and Alzheimer’s.
-In various studies, people have reported feeling more energetic and productive after consuming green tea as compared to coffee.
+In various studies, people have reported feeling more energetic and productive after consuming it as compared to coffee.

-Protect against diabetes
+2. Protect against diabetes

 In a study conducted in Japan, the reaction of people from 23 communities to green tea was observed.
 The participants included “a total of 17,413 persons (6,727 men and 10,686 women; 49 percent of the original study population) who were 40 to 65 years of age; had no history of type 2 diabetes, cardiovascular disease, or cancer at the baseline lifestyle survey; and completed the 5-year follow-up questionnaire,” according to the study.

 The researchers found that people who drank green tea had better protection against the risk of developing diabetes even after adjusting the data for sex, age, body mass index, and several other risk factors.
-A few other studies have shown green tea to reduce blood sugar levels and improve insulin sensitivity.
+A few other studies have shown it to reduce blood sugar levels and improve insulin sensitivity.

-Good for the heart
+3. Good for the heart

 A study conducted in the ’90s looked at the impact of green tea on men with prostate cancer.
 Close to 50,000 men between 40 and 69 years of age participated in the study.
-They completed a questionnaire that covered their green tea consumption habit.
+They completed a questionnaire that covered their consumption habit.
 The study followed them for several years until the end of 2004.

 “During this time, 404 men were newly diagnosed with prostate cancer, of whom 114 had advanced cases, 271 were localized, and 19 were of an undetermined stage.
 Green tea was not associated with localized prostate cancer.
 However, consumption was associated with a dose-dependent decrease in the risk of advanced prostate cancer,” states the study.

 An analysis of multiple studies showed that women who drink green tea had up to 30 percent less chance of developing breast cancer.
-Similarly, an analysis of 29 studies found that individuals who consume green tea were up to 42 percent less likely to suffer from colorectal cancer.
+Similarly, an analysis of 29 studies found that individuals who consume this tea were up to 42 percent less likely to suffer from colorectal cancer.